 The high frequency, high carb, low fat, low calorie diets can create a bad situation.
 Even though you have body fat that you could burn, burning that fat is blocked by the insulin that is secreted in response to frequently eating carbs.

-On this kind of diet, your body still needs energy.
+On this kind of low-fat-high-carb-low-calorie diet, your body still needs energy.
 There isn't enough energy from the carbs because of the low calories and you can't burn fat because of the insulin.

 So your body will "self-eat" the protein out of your joints, bones and muscles to use for energy.
 YIKES!
 Read that again.